 Direct Mail Helps Drive Traffic and Sales—to Your Store and Website

 Shared direct mail is a cost-effective, strategic way to target your best customers and put your message in their hands, at home, in their mailbox.
 Adding direct mail to your media mix increases ad awareness and purchase intent.

 Advertisers just like you have achieved 33% lift in unaided ad awareness when print is integrated with digital campaigns vs. digital only campaigns.
 Print drives 11% purchase intent compared to only 4% with digital alone – that’s 175% increase when anchoring your digital campaign with print!

-For more insight to help you create a marketing plan to drive success, download our infographic here.
-If you have any ideas or want to discuss your options for integrating direct mail into your marketing strategy, reach out to us anytime.
+If you have any ideas or want to discuss your options for integrating direct mail into your marketing strategy, reach out to us by clicking Get Started below.
 We are always happy to share our knowledge with you to help make your next campaign a huge success.

 Sources: AdMall Audience Scan; Prosper Insights & Analytics; “Shifting Pet Channel Dynamics due to COVID-19 and Actions to Take Now,” LinkedIn by Jon Weber, Retail & Consumer Products Strategic Advisor & Managing Director, L.E.K.
 Consulting; Prosper June 2020 – Quarterly Household Pet Survey; 2020 Valassis Consumer Intel Report